adworacz/vapoursynth-archive/README.md

    * Expr

 For the memory intensive stuff (shuffleplanes, transpose, etc...) more work and research should be put forth to avoid partition camping issues.

+NOTES:
+   * Expr: Expr does see a performance increase with the use of constant memory to contain the OPS.
+However, constant memory is scarce and heavy amounts of Expr use can hit the artificial limit set at compile time.
+The current implementation uses just Global Memory to store OPS, which is more adaptable and "infinitely scalable".
+Constant memory offers 5-10% performance boost for Expr, but it has limitations with respect to usability.
+So for now, we go scalable versus performance.
+Its still way faster than the SSE2, CPU version.